-- 2.5 The proposed site is located to the south west of Leek Town Centre and is bounded by Broad Street (the A53) to the south east and Sneyd Street to the north east. - 2.6 The proposed restaurant use for which full planning permission is sought is to be located on the site of a car showroom which fronts onto Broad Street from where main vehicular access will be achieved.
+- 2.9 The proposed site is located to the south west of Leek Town Centre and is bounded by Broad Street (the A53) to the south east and Sneyd Street to the north east. - 2.10 The proposed restaurant use for which full planning permission is sought is to be located on the site of a car showroom which fronts onto Broad Street from where main vehicular access will be achieved.
 The proposed residential properties for which outline planning permission is sought are to be located on the site of an existing car park with garages to the north east of the proposed restaurant and is surrounded on all sides by existing development.
-Access to the proposed residential properties will be via Broad Street and will be shared with the proposed restaurant. - 2.7 The immediate area is characterised by a mix of uses including residential, commercial, business and retail uses. - 2.8 The location of the site has informed the overall design of the proposal.
+Access to the proposed residential properties will be via Broad Street. - 2.11 The immediate area is characterised by a mix of uses including residential, commercial, business and retail uses. - 2.12 The location of the site has informed the overall design of the proposal.